Coronavirus News: Porch projects bringing families together during COVID-19

 Colleen Radcliff has photographed more than 125 families in the Bethpage School District in Nassau County.

-"I placed an ad in the Bethpage Moms group, and I expected to get about 10 maybe 12 people," said Radcliff.
-"I have had to shut it down the page three times."
+"I placed an ad in the Bethpage Moms group, and I expected to get about ten maybe 12 people," said Radcliff.
+"I have had to shut down the page three times."

 In Suffolk County, Morgan Walker and Robin Rosenberg have both arranged porch projects in the town of Sant James with photographer Rob Cuni.